 - Eat organic.
 Research suggests that it’s healthier for you, and it’s undoubtedly better for the environment through its general rejection of chemicals and high standards of environmental and animal welfare.
 Organic products can be more expensive than their conventional counterparts, but this is for good reason and one has to consider if the benefits merit the difference in price.

 - Buy Fairtrade.
 Fairtrade certification indicates a high standard of welfare for producers and allows typically exploited small-scale operations to improve their trading position and returns.
+King’s is a Fairtrade University, and you can find many Fairtrade products in the King’s Food and KCLSU outlets.
+All coffee sold by King’s Food is not only Fairtrade, but also organic.

 - Buy local.
 Supporting local production can reduce carbon emissions while providing a boost to the local economy.
 Further, it generally means fresh food, which can be healthier, and seasonal food, which is more sustainable.
 Farmers’ Markets offer cheap, local products with minimal packaging.
 Better yet, grow your own!